Rebirth Year Eleven

 When deadly alien plant monsters invade Earth, releasing spore dust that causes people to become completely uninhibited and honest, the Justice League is on the case but spread thin.
 Batman sends Nightwing to Key West, Florida to deal with some of the alien plants.
 As luck would have it, Nightwing is forced to team up with Starfire.
 Awkwardness immediately ensues as Nightwing and Starfire broke up not long ago, and they haven’t had any closure.
 As they fight the plants, they get dosed with more and more spore dust, which pushes them to have an open (and pointed) conversation about the deterioration of their relationship.
 After hashing it out and defeating a mother plant, Nightwing and Starfire find mutual respect for each other’s decisions.
 With this newfound connection, the exes nearly succumb to the temptation of a kiss, but they ultimately go their separate ways.

 –REFERENCE: In Stargirl: Spring Break Special #1.
 The latest incarnation of the Justice Society of America (JSA) forms.
-Membership includes Jay Garrick, Alan Scott, Hawkman, Jakeem Thunder, Yz, new Crimson Avenger (Jill Carlyle), Atom Smasher (former Nuklon, Albert Rothstein), Mr. Terrific (Michael Holt), new Dr. Fate (former Silver Scarab, Hector Hall), six-year-old Star-Spangled Kid (Courtney Whitmore), and STRIPE (Pat Dugan).
+Membership includes Jay Garrick, Alan Ladd-Scott, Hawkman, Jakeem Thunder, Yz, new Crimson Avenger (Jill Carlyle), Atom Smasher (former Nuklon, Albert Rothstein), Mr. Terrific (Michael Holt), new Dr. Fate (former Silver Scarab, Hector Hall), six-year-old Star-Spangled Kid (Courtney Whitmore), and STRIPE (Pat Dugan).
 Originally, in the Modern Age, a few more folks were a part of this team, but it’s unclear whether they joined right away in current continuity.
 And yes, Courtney must be that young.
 She is still in high school come 2023.

 –REFERENCE: In Justice League Dark Vol. 2 #1 and Batman Vol. 3 Annual #4.
 Originally told in JLA: A League of One.
 A medieval dragon called Drakul Karfang is revived, immediately beginning a reign of terror all over Europe.
 The Justice League defeats Drakul Karfang and keeps his skeleton as a trophy.